hafsamotiwala/-HabitArcade-Enterprise-B2C-SaaS-Funnel-Telemetry-Analysis/Report.md

 *   **The Impact:** This eliminates loss-aversion frustration, preserving user momentum and preventing early attrition.

 ### Action 2: Build a Programmatic Churn Warning Trigger
+ Implement an automated early-warning tracking system that flags accounts dropping below established threshold metrics.
+Upon a trigger, automatically route the degraded account into a targeted win-back sequence or assign it directly to a customer success representative